 The general rule is that a company is a separate entity than its owner and is taxed separately.
 The logic then follows that while the owner might be resident in a high tax country, he can just open a company in a low tax jurisdiction and he would be all set.

 Lately, I see a lot of digital nomads and expats using Estonia as a base for their company for this sole reason.
 Estonia only levies tax on the country when the owner withdraws dividends, and so you can keep growing your money within the Estonian company tax-free.

 Again, there are provisions which in many cases invalidate this idea.

-See, if you’re a freelancer or consultant and your company is practically a one-man business, or even if you’re very clearly the main asset of your business, then this set up will not work.
-Your country of residence will question why you opened up a company in Estonia when you are doing all the work elsewhere, and you are generating the revenue for that company.
-Given that there is no other reason why you opened the company in Estonia, then your country of residence will decide to tax those revenues at the local rates and completely see-through your Estonian (or other similar jurisdiction) company.
+See, if you’re a freelancer or consultant and your company is practically a one-man business, or even if you’re very clearly the main asset of your business, then this setup will not necessarily work.
+Your country of residence might question why you opened up a company in Estonia when you are doing all the work elsewhere, and you are generating the revenue for that company.
+Given that there would be no other reason why you opened the company in Estonia, then your country of residence could decide to tax those revenues at the local rates and completely see-through your Estonian (or other similar jurisdiction) company.

 You need to make sure that the company is managed and controlled in the country in which you want to be resident, in this case Hong Kong.
 In practice, this would mean having local directors, having all company meetings held there, a few local employees, offices, etc. There are even more things that need to be taken care of, but hopefully the aforementioned ones make it clear enough that as a freelancer or lone consultant cannot really make this work.